cloudmesh/cloudmesh-mpi/doc/chapters/nlp-services.md

 ## Google Natural Language API [^google-natural-language]

 Google Natural Language API is Google's solution for cloud-based NLP.
 It requires a Google Cloud account.
-The Natural Language API includes only the pre-configured models for common NLP functions, though Google also offers Google Cloud services specific to healthcare NLP as well as a code-free ML model manager called AutoML.
+The Natural Language API includes only the pre-configured models for common NLP functions, though Google also offers services specific to healthcare NLP as well as a code-free ML model manager called AutoML as part of Google Cloud.

 Supported Interfaces:
 REST API, Python, C#, JAVA, Go, Node.js, PHP, Ruby